Contract Operations

 This type of operation represents a new feature in the smart contract realm.
 With State Extensions, some digital right defined in the contract can be redeemed by some specifically defined parties or by the occurrence of some precise events.
 This contract operation is used to confer some complex rights to other parties than the contract issuer (who is the Genesis creator) such as those related to:

-• Distributed issuance of some token.
+Distributed issuance of some token.

-• Token swap.
+Token swap.

-• Re-issuance events that may involve bitcoin / other assets burning to some specific address(es).
+Re-issuance events that may involve bitcoin / other assets burning to some specific address(es).

 Following the figure above, we have an example of the mechanism of operation of state extension in practice:

-• As a first step, the contract issuer defines some kind of valency (e.g., an issuance right) in Genesis.
-For example, the valency may grant a secondary issuance of the token defined in the contact, only if authorized by a valid signature related to a specific public key embedded in the valency.
+As a first step, the contract issuer defines some kind of valency (e.g., an issuance right) in Genesis.
+For example, the valency may grant a secondary issuance of the token defined in the contract, only if authorized by a valid signature related to a specific public key embedded in the valency.

-• A entitled party constructs a state extension that references this valency in the redeem part of the transaction.
+An entitled party constructs a state extension that references this valency in the redeem part of the transaction.
 At the same time, an entitlement along with a seal definition pointing to a UTXO is constructed as an assignment in the same state extension.
 Following the example, the state extension will include a signature matching the signature defined in the valency and assign the new amount of tokens issued to a Bitcoin UTXO as the seal definition.

-• The seal definition specified in the state extension is closed through a State Transition constructed by the owner of the UTXO to which the seal definition pointed at.
+The seal definition specified in the state extension is closed through a State Transition constructed by the owner of the UTXO to which the seal definition pointed at.
 In this way, the state owner is able to spend the newly issued tokens on itself or other parties.